 - Supplemental oxygen.
 Using supplemental oxygen while you sleep might help if you have central sleep apnea.
 Various devices are available to deliver oxygen to your lungs.

 - Medications.
 Medications such as acetazolamide have been used to stimulate breathing in people with central sleep apnea.
 These medications might be prescribed to help your breathing as you sleep if you can't tolerate positive airway pressure.

 A newer therapy for central sleep apnea is transvenous phrenic nerve stimulation.
 A system approved by the U.S. Food and Drug Administration (remed?
 System) delivers an electrical pulse to the nerve that controls the diaphragm (phrenic nerve) during sleep, which causes you to take a breath.
 This involves a battery-powered pulse generator that's implanted under the skin in the upper chest.

 Used for moderate to severe central sleep apnea, this system produces a steady breathing pattern.
 More study is needed.

 Preparing for an appointment

 You're likely to start by seeing your primary care doctor.
-However, you may then be referred to a sleep specialist.
+You might then be referred to a sleep specialist.

 What you can do

-Bring results of prior sleep studies or other tests with you, or ask that they be given to your sleep specialist.
+- Bring results of prior sleep studies or other tests with you or ask that they be sent to your sleep specialist.